SciTools/iris/docs/iris/src/userguide/interpolation_and_regridding.rst

 One of the key limitations of the :class:`~iris.analysis.AreaWeighted` regridding scheme is that the two input grids must be defined in the same coordinate system as each other.
-Both must also contain monotonic, bounded, 1D spatial coordinates.
+Both input grids must also contain monotonic, bounded, 1D spatial coordinates.

 .. note::

     The :class:`~iris.analysis.AreaWeighted` regridding scheme requires spatial
     areas, therefore the longitude and latitude coordinates must be bounded.
-    If the longitude and latitude bounds are not specified in the cube we can guess the bounds based on the coordinates' point values:
+    If the longitude and latitude bounds are not defined in the cube we can guess the bounds based on the coordinates' point values:

         >>> global_air_temp.coord('longitude').guess_bounds()